How to Compare Two Rows from Same Table

 Bonus Read : How to Compare Two Columns in MySQL

 In our example, if you want to find out sales made on each day then you need to compare each row’s amount value with that of previous row.
-Here’s the SQL query to compare each row with previous row.
+You can do this using INNER JOIN.
+Here’s the SQL query to compare each row with previous row, that is, the amount earned on one day with that earned on the previous day.

 mysql> SELECT